 The pileated woodpecker is the largest woodpecker in North America.
-The term pileated comes from the Latin word pileatus meaning “capped” which refers to the red crest on the top of the birds head.
+The term pileated comes from the Latin word pileatus meaning “capped” which refers to the red crest on the top of the bird’s head.

 • Adults are 16 – 19 inches long.

-• They have a wingspan of 26-30 inches.
+• Wingspan of 26-30 inches.

 • Mainly a black bird with red crest and a white line running down throat.

 • Large bill

 How To Tell The Male From The Female